flux-framework/flux-core/doc/man1/flux-pstree.rst

 include the job status (i.e. ``{name}:{status_abbrev}``), though this can be overridden on the command line.

-The flux-pstree(1) command additionally supports listing extended job information before the tree display with the :option:`--extended`, :option:`--details=NAME`, or :option:`--detail-format=FORMAT`  options, e.g.
+The :program:`flux pstree` command additionally supports listing extended job information before the tree display with the :option:`--extended`, :option:`--details=NAME`, or :option:`--detail-format=FORMAT`  options, e.g.